-Attendance and Authorised Absence (Visa Students)

-74. International students who have a Tier 4 visa are required to meet the conditions of their Tier 4 sponsorship where the University is acting as their sponsor in addition to the above requirements.
+Attendance and Authorised Absence (Visa Students) International students who have a Tier 4/UKVI Student visa are required to meet the 74. conditions of their Tier 4 sponsorship where the University is acting as their sponsor in addition to the above requirements.
 As such, the University has an obligation to monitor the attendance and engagement of international students and take relevant action in line with Home Office guidance against those whose attendance and/or engagement is deemed unsatisfactory.

-75. Failure to enrol, attend seminars, lectures, tutorials, professional placements or any other activity defined as compulsory without providing a valid reason for absence will be recognised as an 'Unauthorised Absence' under UK Law and the University is required to report such absences to the UK Visas and Immigration (UKVI).
+Version: 1.0 (August 2021) 75.
+Failure to enrol, attend seminars, lectures, tutorials, professional placements or any other activity defined as compulsory without providing a valid reason for absence will be recognised as an 'Unauthorised Absence' under UK Law and the University is required to report such absences to the UK Visas and Immigration (UKVI).

-76. Students who miss any lectures are asked to inform the Course Administrator of the reasons for their absence.
+76. Students who miss any lectures are asked to inform their Academic Administrator of the reasons for their absence.
 Five or more unexplained absences will result in a request to meet the student to discuss their attendance.

-77. Tier 4 Visa students should be aware that the University will report to the UKVI any student who is issued with a Confirmation of Acceptance CAS, but does not enrol, misses more than ten scheduled interactions in a single academic year, stops attending, or defers their place.

-78. In the event of any conflict or inconsistency with these Regulations, the University's Attendance and Attendance Monitoring Policy and the Admissions Policy deriving from the UKVI requirements, the UKVI requirements shall take precedence.
+77. Tier 4/Visa students should be aware that the University will report to the UKVI any student who is issued with a Confirmation of Acceptance CAS, but does not enrol, misses more than ten scheduled interactions in a single academic year, stops attending, or defers their place.
+78. In the event of any conflict or inconsistency with these Regulations, the University's Student Attendance and Engagement Monitoring Policy and the Admissions Policy deriving from the UKVI requirements, the UKVI requirements shall take precedence.

-Assessment and Extenuating Circumstances

-79. Students have a responsibility for managing their learning, revision and assessment activities throughout the academic year.
+Assessment and Extenuating Circumstances 79.
+Students have a responsibility for managing their learning, revision and assessment activities throughout the academic year.
 The University expects that students will plan such activities carefully and that the preparation of too much assessed work or revision for examination is not left until the last moment.
 It is recognised that during a period of study a student may encounter significant personal difficulties that impact on their ability to study for or complete summative assessment including examinations.
 The University refers to these personal difficulties as 'extenuating circumstances'.
 If a student encounters illness or other significant personal difficulties that affect their ability to study and complete assessment tasks, they have the opportunity to submit a claim for extenuating circumstances.

 80. Claims for extenuating circumstances should only be made in exceptional situations, and should be submitted as soon as possible and normally in advance of the submission deadline or examination date.
 Once submitted, the claim will be given full consideration by the Extenuating Circumstances Panel.
-Guidelines on how to make an extenuating circumstances claim can be obtained from the Infozone, HE Administration Office or through MySuffolk.

-81. Where information disclosed by a student in a claim for extenuating circumstances raises concerns about the student's fitness to study, fitness to practise (for professional courses) and/or potential safeguarding issues, the Extenuating Circumstances Panel will refer the concern to the appropriate person for further consideration under the relevant policy.
+Guidelines on how to make an extenuating circumstances claim can be obtained from the Student Centre (Infozone), HE Administration Office or through MySuffolk.
+81. Where information disclosed by a student in a claim for extenuating circumstances raises concerns about the student's fitness to study, fitness to practise (for professional courses) and/or General Regulations 2021/22 Version: 1.0 (August 2021) Page 18 of 44 potential safeguarding issues, the Extenuating Circumstances Panel will refer the concern to the appropriate person for further consideration under the relevant policy.